-Be alert to signs - alert to the signs of abuse and neglect, and to understand PTP procedures and referral process.
+Be alert to signs - alert to the signs of abuse, neglect, and exploitation and to understand PTP procedures and referral process.

 Question behaviour - the signs of child abuse might not always be obvious, and a learner might not tell anyone what is happening to them.
 You should therefore question behaviours if something seems unusual.